MiuLab/Taiwan-LLM/README.md

 It includes:

-* Pretraining Phase: Pretrained on a vast corpus of over 5 billion tokens, extracted from common crawl in Traditional Chinese.
+* Pretraining Phase: Pretrained on a vast corpus of over 5 billion tokens, extracted from common crawl in Traditional Mandarin.
 * Fine-tuning Phase: Further instruction-tuned on over 490k multi-turn conversational data to enable more instruction-following and context-aware responses.

 ## Generic Capabilities on Vicuna Benchmark

-The data is translated into traditional Chinese for evaluating the general capability.
+The data is translated into traditional mandarin for evaluating the general capability.

 <img src="./images/zhtw_vicuna_bench_chatgptbaseline.png" width="700">